 He said it more than once over the years.
 I don’t remember his exact words, but I remember the feeling I experienced when he said it.
 He was trying to convey his love, and I cringed at the thought of my dad suffering for me, but inside I was afraid that I would not be able to meet his expectation.

 If only _________.
 You fill in the blank.
 If only I could be obedient enough.

 Be good enough.

 My kids were 5, 2, and almost 1.
-The next 5 precious babies were born after this, and my parents have never met them.
+The next 5 precious babies were born after this.

-I grew up with the head knowledge that God’s love is unconditional, but all my examples had been of conditions.
+I grew up with the head knowledge that God’s love is unconditional, but all I understood were examples with conditions.
 When things were going well, I subconsciously thought it was because I was doing “okay.”
 I thought I must have been reading my bible enough, praying enough, being good enough.
 When things were not going well, I felt like it was because I was messing up.
 I wondered what area of my life needed to improve.
 “Not good enough” was the lying voice in my head.

 God has had to help me redefine who He is and embrace who I am in Him…begin to align my version of truth with what God declares is truth.
 When we do that, a really spectacular thing happens.
 You begin to live loved, valued, and accepted.

 My life is hidden in Christ.
 That is where my worth lies.

 And where do we get that measuring stick that determines who is a “good father” and who is not?
 God is the measuring stick.
 He is the ultimate Good Father.
 He never messes up, He is fully present, His provision is generous . . .

 His love is exactly what you and I need.